Air Miles: Air Miles Canada

-The Air Miles reward program was launched in Canada in 1992 and is Canada's largest coalition loyalty program.
+The Air Miles reward program in Canada was launched in 1992, and by 2008 it had become Canada's largest coalition loyalty program.
 In 1998, Air Miles Canada was acquired by Alliance Data Systems.
-In 2008, Alliance Data Loyalty Services became known as Loyalty One.
+In 2008, Alliance Data Loyalty Services became known as LoyaltyOne.

+In 2017, Aimia sold the rights to the Air Miles trademarks for Canada to Diversified Royalty Corp (DIV).
+In 2026, DIV and Bank of Montreal (BMO) entered into an amended agreement where BMO would license the Air Miles trademarks until 1 February 2032.

-Air Miles Canada has a number of sponsors, including Bank of Montreal, American Express, retail partners such as Shell Canada, Metro, Jean Coutu pharmacies, and the Eastlink cable company.
+Air Miles Canada has a number of sponsors, including Bank of Montreal, American Express, retail partners such as Jean Coutu pharmacies, and the Eastlink cable company.
 Their online partners such as Amazon and eBay are available through their shopping portal Airmiles shops.

-Consumers collect Air Miles reward miles from sponsors, which can be redeemed for 1,200 reward choices, such as travel, entertainment, home electronics and gift cards.
+Consumers collected Air Miles reward miles from sponsors, which could be redeemed for 1,200 reward choices, such as travel, entertainment, home electronics and gift cards.
 Consumers get the best value for their Air Miles when they use them for travel for Dream Rewards or promotions for Cash Rewards in stores.

 In April 2009, Air Miles Canada launched My Planet, an initiative to help people trade in their Air Miles for environmentally conscious products and services.
 Initially, My Planet offered collectors over 140 "green" redemption items, including public transit passes, organic cotton linens, and electric scooters.
 In September 2009, the program was extended to stores and point of purchase.

-Air Miles Canada has received awards for marketing, customer care/call centers, human resources, training, and leadership.
+Air Miles Canada received awards for marketing, customer care/call centers, human resources, training, and leadership.
 However, on 4 October 2021, Air Miles introduced a series of revisions to the program.